n8henrie/alexa-wolfram-alpha/README.md

      insert your `applicationId` to only allow requests coming from your `applicationId`
    - You can use `test_event.json` as your test template
+   - Consider extending the timeout beyond the default of 3 seconds (I raised mine to 10, which is likely excessive, but eliminated some sporadic errors e.g. [#1](https://github.com/n8henrie/alexa-wolfram-alpha/issues/1))
 1. Create a new [Alexa Skill](https://developer.amazon.com/edw/home.html#/skill/create) using `intent_schema.json` and `sample_utterances.txt`